-In light of the recent COVID-19 pandemic, Chinese New Year, or also known as the Spring Festival, is celebrated differently this year.
-The Confucius Institute at SEGi University together with Shandong Provincial Department of Culture and Tourism, China organised an online Chinese New Year event themed "Confucius’ Hometown, Shandong’s Hospitality" to keep the festive spirit alive.
+In light of the recent COVID-19 pandemic, the Chinese New Year, also known as the Spring Festival, is celebrated differently.
+The Confucius Institute at SEGi University, together with Shandong Provincial Department of Culture and Tourism, China, organised an online Chinese New Year event themed “Confucius’ Hometown, Shandong’s Hospitality” to keep the festive spirit alive.

 In his speech, Mr Zhang expressed his enthusiasm and encouraged the active participation of cultural exchange between China and Malaysia.

 “SEGi University is very pleased to support the Confucius Institute efforts in promoting cultural exchange between Malaysia and China.
 The Chinese New Year celebration is a good platform to bring people together for this purpose.
-Although we cannot physically celebrate Chinese New Year together this year, I am very happy to see that the festive spirit is kept alive with online activities such as this event,” said Mr. Norman Chu, Deputy Vice Chancellor at SEGi University.
+Although we cannot physically celebrate Chinese New Year together this year, I am thrilled to see that the festive spirit is kept alive with online activities such as this event,” said Mr Norman Chu, Deputy Vice-Chancellor at SEGi University.

-The Confucius Institute also invited a famous calligrapher, Mr. Huang Chengli from Hainan Normal University to demonstrate and to give a short tutorial on writing customary Chinese couplets related to the Spring Festivals.
+The Confucius Institute also invited a famous calligrapher, Mr Huang Chengli from Hainan Normal University, to demonstrate and give a short tutorial on writing customary Chinese couplets related to the Spring Festivals.
 The calligraphy activity saw many participants eagerly trying out their skills.
-The Malaysian and Chinese children and teenagers exchanged passionately their new year customs in the Q&A session, which deepened the intercultural understanding.
+In addition, the Malaysian and Chinese children and teenagers exchanged their new year customs passionately in the Q&A session, which deepened the intercultural understanding.